Ugochukwuodinaka/NCDC-Covid-19-Data-Analysis/README.md

 - <img src="images/Recovies_By_State.png" width="350">

 - **Recovery Cases By State:**
-- This analysis data provides insights into the number of Covid-19 recovery cases reported across different states in Nigeria.
+- This analysis focuses on the number of Covid-19 recovery cases reported across different states in Nigeria.
 Here's an analysis of the recovery cases by state along with key insights i derived from the data:
 - __High Recovery Rates in Lagos and FCT:__ Lagos and the Federal Capital Territory (FCT) lead in the number of reported recovery cases, with Lagos recording 101,977 recoveries and FCT reporting 29,076 recoveries.
-This reflects the effectiveness of healthcare infrastructure, treatment protocols, and recovery efforts in these regions.
+This indicates the effectiveness of healthcare infrastructure, treatment protocols, and recovery efforts in these regions.
 - __Consistent Recovery Trends:__ Several states, including Rivers with 17,922 recovery cases, Kaduna with 11,558, Plateau with 10,232, and Oyo with 10,135 recoveries, report significant numbers of recovery cases, indicating consistent recovery trends across different regions of Nigeria.
 - __Recovery Efforts Across States:__ Recovery cases are reported in all states, demonstrating nationwide efforts to combat the Covid-19 pandemic and provide adequate healthcare services to affected individuals.
-This underscores the collective response of healthcare professionals, government agencies, and communities in addressing the public health crisis.
+This shows the collective response of healthcare professionals, government agencies, and communities in addressing the public health crisis.
 - __Variations in Recovery Rates:__ While some states report high recovery rates, others have relatively lower numbers of recovery cases like Yobe with 625 recoveries, Kebbi with 454, Zamfara with 366 and Kogi with least recovery cases of 3 recoveries.
 Factors such as healthcare infrastructure, access to medical resources, and treatment protocols may influence variations in recovery rates among states.
 <br />
 <br />